 Hello there!
 Thanks for stopping by!

-This pic is of me in my Northern California bowl-cut days.
+I’m Mae Respicio (Listen here for how to pronounce it! 😊) This pic is of me in my Northern California bowl-cut days.
 (I’ve tortured my kids with this same hairdo, btw.)
-As with most things in my life, this site is a work-in-progress.
+As with most things in my life, this website is a work-in-progress.
 For non-spammy news and the occasional typo, sign up here for my very infrequent newsletter.

 Raise your hand if you ever had this haircut!